Tresjs/tres/docs/api/composables.md

 ## useRenderLoop

-The `useRenderLoop` composable can be use for animations that doesn't require access to the [context](#usetrescontext).
+The `useRenderLoop` composable can be use for animations that don't require access to the [context](#usetrescontext).
 It allows you to register a callback that will be called on native refresh rate.

 ::: warning
  Since v4.1.0, `useRenderLoop` is no longer used internally to control the rendering, if you want to use conditional rendering, multiple canvases or need access to state please `useLoop` instead.
 [Read why](#useloop)